michaeltaranto/basekick/README.md

 In CSS, the text in a given element will sit centered within its own line-height.
 In the design world the line height is measured from the [baseline](http://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Typography_Line_Terms.svg/2000px-Typography_Line_Terms.svg.png) of the text.
 As a result our UIs often deviate from the designers intentions, requiring a heap of pixel-nudging to get things to line up again.

-I explore this problem in more depth in this post: [Teaching CSS to Talk Like a Designer](https://medium.com/seek-ui-engineering/teaching-css-to-talk-like-a-designer-1f3c2b2e28c4).

 ## Current Solution

 Using CSS transforms we can translate the text back onto the baseline where it should be.